Canadian Director Kathleen Hepburn discusses her feature debut,Never Steady, Never Still, which beautifully tackles Parkinson’s disease.

 Kathleen Hepburn’s feature debut beautifully tackles the difficult and underrepresented subject of Parkinson’s disease.
 This degenerative disorder of the central nervous system affects mostly the motor system but can also lead to dementia in its more advanced stages.
 Never Steady, Never Still follows the parallel and interconnected stories of two characters at a crucial moment of their lives.
 Judy (Shirley Henderson), a middle-aged woman who has suffered from the disease for most of her married life, finds herself in a difficult situation when her husband, Eddie (Nicholas Campbell), suddenly dies.
 Rather than staying to take care of her, her son, Jamie (Théodore Pellerin), is forced to go work far away from home to make enough money to pay for her medication — all the while facing his own frustrations and nascent desires.

 Shot against the gorgeous landscapes of British Columbia, and carried by a moving performance from Shirley Henderson, Never Steady, Never Still is a promising debut from Vancouver-born director Kathleen Hepburn.
 Back at TIFF17, The Seventh Row talked to her about the inspiration behind the film, working with people suffering from Parkinson’s disease, and the beauty of sad films.

-The Seventh Row (7R): You previously made a short film of the same name.
+Seventh Row (7R): You previously made a short film also named Never Steady, Never Still.
 How did the project of making a feature length version come along?

 7R: Why the theme of Parkinson’s disease?